PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 If you really want to get into it, you should start [here][aws-website].

-If you are a bit of cloud nerd (like me I guess), this would be a good way to flex your skills :muscle:, and also
+If you are a bit of cloud nerd (like what I'm aiming to be), this would be a good way to flex your skills :muscle:, and actually good fun along the way.
+Maybe I'll try this method soon.

+There's also many different ways to go about it with a cloud provider, as explained in the link above.
+But the problem with all of those options is that eventually... you're going to run into some costs.

+Lightsail is about minimum £3.50 a month...
+EC2 is going to be at least £5...
+Cloudfront and S3 is **very** cheap... but still not as cheap as free.

+However, you do get many pros with the latter method.
+   1. You can get an SSl certificate for your custom domain.
+   2. It's easily the most scalable option.
+   3. You can also enable your website to act as a REST API.
+   4. AWS can also register your domain and manage your DNS with route53.

+### Github Pages and Netlify

+Introducing [Github Pages][gh-pages], which is a feature that Github has supported since 2008.
+Totally free, although there are some [***soft limits***][gh-pages-limits] per repository.

 [godaddy]: https://godaddy.com
 [namecheap]: https://www.namecheap.com/